 III.
 PROGRAM REQUIREMENTS

-The purpose of the University of Washington’s Ph.D.
+The purpose of the Foster School’s Ph.D.
 Program in Business Administration is to prepare students for successful careers as faculty and research staff at research-oriented institutions.
 Emphasis of the program is on rigorous training in basic disciplines and appropriate research methods.

 A. Area and Course Requirements